clemlesne/blue-agent/TROUBLESHOOTING.md

 1. The technical pipeline timeout with `pipelines.timeout` Helm value to 7200 seconds (2 hours) for example.
 2. Increase the functional pipeline timeout in Azure DevOps.
 Go to `Options > Build job > Build job timeout in minutes`.

+> [!TIP]
-> Tip: Set a technical pipeline timeout longer than the functional pipeline timeout to avoid the system to kill the pipeline abruptly.
+> Set a technical pipeline timeout longer than the functional pipeline timeout to avoid the system to kill the pipeline abruptly.

 ![AzureDevOps](./docs/build-job-timeout-in-minutes.png)